pyn3rd/HSTS-SuperCookies/README.md

 #### Step 5

-1) Receive the response
+1) Receive the response.
 ![image](https://user-images.githubusercontent.com/41412951/125384856-1cbe5000-e3cc-11eb-92b5-61fe5832244b.png)

-2) Analyze the result
+2) Analyze the result.
 ![image](https://user-images.githubusercontent.com/41412951/125388718-978a6980-e3d2-11eb-813e-10805d75121c.png)

-3) It is``HSTS``, so the data which sending from Client-Side browser can be stealed by SuperCookie
+3) It is``HSTS``, so the data which sending from Client-Side browser can be stealed by SuperCookie.